kantandesu/traffic-light-buttons-gtk/README.md

-Got it 👍 — here’s the adjusted version of your README with the correct folder structure (where `gtk/` is the parent of `gtk-3.0` and `gtk-4.0`):

----

 # macOS-style Traffic Light Buttons for GNOME

 This repository provides **macOS window control buttons** (close, minimize, maximize) as **standalone CSS** for both **GTK 3.0 / GTK 4.0** and **Firefox (applied on a GNOME theme)**.